 the form, details and materials are respectful of the building, but do not replicate details of the building.

-Where this is an established characteristic of the streetscape or precinct, ramps to basement or sub-basement car parking are located to the rear of the property, or to a side street or side lane boundary, where they would not visually disrupt the setting of the significant or contributory building, or impact on the streetscape character.
+Ramps to basement or sub-basement car parking are located to the rear of the property, or to a side street or side lane boundary, where they would not visually disrupt the setting of the significant or contributory building, or impact on the streetscape character.

-22.05-1 Fences and Gates
+22.05-14 Fences and Gates

-New or replacement fences or gates to the front or principal part of a significant or contributory building may be permitted where:
+It is policy that new or replacement fences or gates to the front or principal part of a significant or contributory building may be permitted where:

 the works reconstruct an original fence or gate, based on evidence of the original form, detailing and materials; or